310mc/https-310mc.github.io-tl/source/_posts/christmas_live/epilogue.md

 {% endbubble %}

 {% bubble Chiaki surprised %}
 Woah—!?
-You scared me…!
+You surprised me…!
 Ermm, you’re Fushimi from <em>fine</em>, right?
 I-I’ll have you know, this live show has been formally authorized…!
 {% endbubble %}

 {% bubble Yuzuru snicker %}